 Biological control uses parasites, predators and pathogens to reduce another organism’s density to a level lower.
 Biological control is part of an integrated pest management approach.
-The TNRD provides biological control agents to private landowners within the TNRD free of charge to reduce invasive plant populations, and to prevent invasive plants spreading into new areas.
+The TNRD provides biological control agents FREE of charge to eligible program participants*.

 Biological control is suitable for invasive plant infestations where other management strategies are neither cost-effective nor environmentally desirable.
 A good example of such an area are large knapweed infestations in open grasslands or adjacent to water bodies where herbicide application is not allowed.